-After more than a half century of grant making the Viola W. Bernard Foundation announces that its funding has culminated in a series of important and final grants all of which are in keeping with the intentions of the organization’s founder Viola W. Bernard and several of the larger grants have strong historical ties to the founder.
-All these grants serve to continue the work to which Dr. Bernard dedicated her life.
+After more than a half-century of grantmaking, the Viola W. Bernard Foundation announces a series of important and final grants.
+The grants, listed below, are in keeping with the mission of the Foundation and will perpetuate the intentions of the organization’s founder, Dr. Viola W. Bernard.
+Many have strong historical ties to Dr. Bernard and all will continue the work to which she dedicated her life.

-The Foundation is proud of its charitable contributions and their impact on mental health, child welfare and advocacy for the disadvantaged.
-We are grateful to all the worthy organizations whom we supported and who in turn helped the children and families they served.
+The Foundation is proud of the more than $8,300,000 in charitable grants awarded since Dr. Bernard’s death on March 21, 1998 and the impact we have made on mental health, child welfare and advocacy for the disadvantaged.
+We are grateful to all the many recipient organizations we supported that have, in turn, helped the children and families they serve.

-Yale Child Study Center – The Viola W. Bernard Fund for Innovation in Mental Health Care - $2,350,000
+• Yale Child Study Center to establish The Viola W. Bernard Fund for Innovation in Mental Health Care (*)

-New Yorkers for Children Viola W. Bernard Foster Youth Scholarship Endowment - $90,000
+• New Yorkers for Children to create The Viola W. Bernard Foster Youth Scholarship Endowment (*)

 • Vera Institute of Justice for the Common Justice Project

 Any residual balance of funds after final accounting will be allocated among several of the grant recipients noted above.